Crip12/Potato-Panel/README.md

 The #1 most feature-rich server administration and user management tool in the ArmA 3 Life community.
 Licensed Under a GPL License.
 All copies and modified versions of this software must be made open source.

+This tool is completed is a proof of concept but is still under active development and therefore design is not finalised as functionality was prioritised.
+It is currently lacking unit testing and API is in the middle of a restructure.

 ## Instructions

 This requires you to have Git, Node.js and Yarn installed.